 The purpose of the hydrologic analysis is to determine new peak discharge frequency relationships and design hydrographs for the Spring Canyon drainage area.
-This study establishes peak discharge frequency and flood hydrographs for eight events (50-percent, 20-percent, 10-percent, 4-percent, 2-percent, 1-percent, 0.5 -percent and 0.2-percent exceedance frequency events) specifically for future conditions with the proposed dam in place for Spring Canyon.
+This study establishes peak discharge frequency and flood hydrographs for eight events (50%, 20%, 10%, 4%, 2%, 1%, 0.5%, and 0.2% exceedance frequency events) specifically for future conditions with the proposed dam in place for Spring Canyon.

 Development is not anticipated in the Spring Canyon watershed; consequently, future condition hydrology upstream of the proposed dam is the same as the existing condition hydrology.
-Probable maximum flood (PMF) hydrographs were also developed for the purposes of dam safety design and are discussed below in 3.8.8below.
+Probable maximum flood (PMF) hydrographs were also developed for the purposes of dam safety design and are discussed below in Section 3.8.7.